MikeMaximus/gbm/GBM/readme.txt

 - Fixed various long-standing problems with the "Cancel" button.
 	- Using "Cancel" during a backup or restore now properly cancels out of batch operations.
 	- Using the "Cancel" button no longer prevents future operations from executing properly.
+- The Help menu is no longer disabled unnecessarily when the application is busy.
-- Various small improvements have been made to the GUI and messages to improve usability.
+- Various other small improvements have been made to the GUI and messages to improve usability.

 New in 1.1.9HF2 (Hotfix #2 - July 31, 2019)